BrindhaJeniefer-Joseph/Electronic-Wearable-Bracelet/README.md

  #  Installing
    Please refer https://fritzing.org/home/ for installing fritzing.

     1. Download the exe file from the website mentioned above

     2. Click and run the installation in your local computer

     3. Change the directory if you want to install in drives other than C:/

    Please refer https://www.arduino.cc/en/Main/Software for installing Arduino IDE

     1. Download the exe file from the website mentioned above

     2. Click and run the installation in your local computer

     3. Change the directory if you want to install in drives other than C:/

+   # Running the tests
+     1. To test the pressure sensor, multimeter will be used.
+     2. Just place the positive port to one end of conductive fabric, negative port to other end (doesnt matter which end goes to which polarity)
+     3. Set the V(ohm)mA port in multimeter and measurement value as resistance

+   # Author
+     Brindha Jeniefer Josephrexon